Click for ALL Macrolane™ VRF clinics in the UK & Ireland registered and verified by Consulting Room.

 Narrow down your search for your local area.

-Macrolane™ VRF, which stands for ‘Volume Restoration Factor’, is a new product offering from Q-Med, the makers of the highly successful Restylane® dermal filler range.
+Macrolane™ VRF, which stands for ‘Volume Restoration Factor’, is a new product offering from Q-Med (now part of Galderma), the makers of the highly successful Restylane® dermal filler range.

 Macrolane uses the same patented NASHA™ (Non-Animal Stabilised Hyaluronic Acid) technology as Restylane® to produce a thicker, more viscous hyaluronic acid gel designed to be injected into the body with long lasting results and no migration.